charlieh1988/liri-node-app/README.md

     * Rotten Tomatoes Rating.
     * Rotten Tomatoes URL.

-* If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+* If the user doesn't type a movie in, the program will output data for the movie 'Halloween'

 4: node liri.js do-what-it-says